usman37tariq/oozou-devops-test/README.md

 #### ECR Repository

-An Amazon Elastic Container Registry (ECR) repository is provisioned to store Docker images for your application.
+An Amazon Elastic Container Registry (ECR) repository is provisioned to store Docker images for our application.
 The ECR repository is configured with:

-- **Image Scanning**: Automatic scanning on image push is enabled to detect vulnerabilities, ensuring that only secure images are deployed to your ECS cluster.
+- **Image Scanning**: Automatic scanning on image push is enabled to detect vulnerabilities, ensuring that only secure images are deployed to our ECS cluster.

 - **Versioning**: The Docker image is tagged with an incremented version number, derived from a local version file.
 This ensures that each deployment uses a uniquely identifiable image, facilitating rollback and debugging.

-This setup provides a secure, version-controlled repository for your application's container images.
+This setup provides a secure, version-controlled repository for our application's container images.

 #### IAM Roles